Have you ever noticed how recipes call for 1/2 cup or a full cup of an ingredient that you really don’t know what else

-I’ve got plenty of recipes pinned on my Pinterest page and among them were a few different pumpkin pancake recipes.
-I read the different recipes that listed partial uses of a can of pumpkin and decided to create my own Paleo pancakes, (with no leftover canned pumpkin to try and make due with later.
+When I was developing this recipe, I read the different recipes that listed partial uses of a can of pumpkin and decided to create my own Paleo pumpkin pancakes, where there would be no leftover canned pumpkin to try and make due with later.

 The day I made these pancakes, I woke up and went right to the pool.
 It was day 2 of using my new membership at the local pool to train for the triathlon I signed up for.
 Instead of getting the 6 lane pool to myself though, there were 4 other people all swimming in their own lane.
 So I jumped in lane 3 and started my workout.